-Neonatal Intensive Care: MEPED 516B
+Neonatal Intensive Care: MEPED516B

+Satisfies requirement for 3rd/4th-year sub-internship.
+Please note, this Sub-Internship will no longer be offered after February 2018.
 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The student functions as an acting intern and gains valuable clinical experience under supervision.
-The student will be assigned to a house staff team, working with the team as it rotates through the neonatal intensive care unit (NICU).
+The student will be assigned to our neonatal intensive care unit (NICU) team, at Ben Taub Hospital, working with the team as it cares for newborns needing assistance in Labor and Delivery, in the NICU, and throughout the hospital.
+Three nights of night float are required.
+Credits: 4 Course Director: Catherine Gannon, M.D.

-Course Co-Directors: Catherine Gannon and Joseph Garcia-Prats

 Neurology: MENEU503

+Satisfies requirement for 3rd/4th-year sub-internship.

 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The student functions like an intern on the neurology inpatient primary service at Ben Taub Hospital.
 Under the supervision of the chief neurology resident and attending physician, the student has a primary patient care responsibility.
 Emphasis is placed on understanding the role of a neurologist in patient care and preparing the student for residency.
 Night call is required.

+Credits: 4

-Course Directors: Doris Kung
+Course Directors: Doris Kung, D.O.

-OB/GYN: MEOBG503
+OB/GYN: MEOBG503 Satisfies requirement for 3rd/4th-year sub-internship.
 Students are encouraged to take the course between January of the third year and December of the fourth year.
-The sub-internship experience occurs as part of the labor and delivery (L&D) teams at Texas Children's Hospital Pavilion for Women (PFW) and Ben Taub Hospital (BTH), and is modeled after the role of the OB/GYN intern on L&D. The student is assigned to the L&D team at BTH for two weeks followed by two weeks at the PFW.
+The sub-internship experience occurs as part of the labor and delivery (L&D) teams at Texas Children's Hospital Pavilion for Women (PFW) and Ben Taub Hospital (BTH), and is modeled after the role of the OB/GYN intern on L&D. The student is assigned to either the L&D team at BTH or at the PFW.
 The student is responsible for performing all intern level activities including, but not exclusive to: admit patients, evaluate all medical problems, manage labor, and formulate a therapeutic plan under supervision.
 The sub-intern will demonstrate the ability to counsel and obtain proper patient consent for vaginal deliveries, cesarean deliveries, and postpartum tubal ligations.
-She/he will be responsible for interpreting fetal heart rate tracings and formulating a plan of care for an abnormal tracing.
+She/he will be responsible for interpreting fetal heart rate tracings

+and formulating a plan of care for an abnormal tracing.
 She/he will be responsible for cross-coverage of postpartum patients during labor and delivery shifts.
 Night call will be taken on Friday evenings.

+Credits: 4

-Course Director: Helen Dunnington
+Course Director: Helen Dunnington, M.D.